lowsaelee/slideshow-movie-maker/README.md

 imageWithBlurredBG.py

-Resizes an image to a desired video size and orientation keeping the original aspect ratio of image with gaps filled with blue.
+Resizes an image to a desired video size and orientation keeping the original aspect ratio of image with gaps filled with blur.